Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays the contents lists of your current directory
+script that changes the working directory to the user's home directory